By Michael Frankland, Business Consultant – Factory Automation, Pivot Search

-Taiwanese start-up Solomon 3D are at the forefront of the AI enabled vision solution space Their innovative solutions led the company to being awarded the CIIF Robotics Award and the Vision Systems Design Innovation Award in 2019.
+Taiwanese start-up Solomon 3D is at the forefront of the AI enabled vision solution space Its innovative solutions led the company to being awarded the CIIF Robotics Award and the Vision Systems Design Innovation Award in 2019.

-Solomon 3D’s AI software is used throughout their product line, with its best application in their AccuPick 3D.
+Solomon 3D’s AI software is used throughout its product line, with its best application in its AccuPick 3D.
 This revolutionary solution uses AI software which recognises and plans moves without any human programming.